Write Better Feature Headlines

 • Use acronyms and abbreviations if they’re widely used and unavoidable.
 Avoid alphabet soup.

-• Unclear Example: USMES team featured at the tourney
+Unclear example: USMES team featured at the tourney

-• Alphabet Soup: DoD OKs AF B-1
+Alphabet soup: DoD OKs AF B-1

-Whenever it's appropriate and necessary, a headline should convey a sense of urgency to encourage people to read the entire thing.
+Whenever it's appropriate and necessary, a headline should convey a sense of urgency to encourage people to read the entire article.
 But remember, above all else, military communicators must be truthful.
-We don't want to convey a sense of urgency if there is none.
-It's important to avoid veering into clickbait territory.
+To write an urgent headline:

-• Urgent Example: 5 things to do now before a crisis
+Urgent example: 5 things to do now before a crisis

-• Relaxed Example: 5 tips to help prepare for a crisis
+Relaxed example: 5 tips to help prepare for a crisis

 Be Useful

 A well-written headline is designed to inform the audience, not entertain them.
+To write a useful headline:

 • Summarize the story in one sentence.